EHR Implementers

 What is an eICR document?
 What does it include?

 The electronic initial case report (eICR) is a consensus-based Health Level Seven International (HL7) standard.
 It was developed for use in electronic case reporting (eCR).
-It was constructed in the HL7 Clinical Document Architecture (CDA) almost entirely from Consolidated-Clinical Document Architecture (C-CDA) templates that are certified to already be used by electronic health records (EHRs) for other purposes.
-There is also a complete HL7 Fast Healthcare Interoperability Resources (FHIR) eICR specification and an updated CDA eICR standard (R3.0) that are in the process of being published.
+It was constructed in the HL7 Clinical Document Architecture (CDA) almost entirely from Consolidated-Clinical Document Architecture (C-CDA) templates that are already certified to be used by electronic health records (EHRs) for other purposes.

-• HL7 CDA® R2 Implementation Guide: Public Health Case Report, Release 2: the Electronic Initial Case Report (eICR), Release 1, STU Release 1.1 - US Realm (eICR R3.1), available for download on the HL7 website (external link)
+• The HL7 CDA® R2 Implementation Guide: Public Health Case Report, Release 2: the Electronic Initial Case Report (eICR), Release 2, STU Release 3.1 - US Realm (eICR R3.1), published in July 2022.

 • The eICR Data Needs workbook (file download) is intended for use by EHR Implementers and healthcare teams to facilitate eCR onboarding.
 It does not take the place of any HL7 implementation guides relevant to the eCR use case but is a useful companion artifact.